- NoxPlayer is one of the best Android emulators on the market, and it is also free to use!

-- For Win8 and Win10 users, make sure you disable the “Hyper-V” feature on your PC, before enabling the VT function.
+Note: For Win 8 and Win 10 users, make sure you disable the Hyper-V feature on your PC, before enabling the VT function.

-Enabling VT on your PC should fix NOX emulator lag issues, and you can now enjoy optimized Android experience on your PC, via NoxPlayer.
+Enabling VT on your PC should fix NoxPlayer lag issues, and you can now enjoy optimized Android experience on your PC, via NoxPlayer.

 If this doesn’t work, you can try the next troubleshooting fix.

-Reconfigure the RAM and CPU Allocated to NOX
+3. Reconfigure the RAM and CPU allocated to NoxPlayer

-- Launch NOX and navigate to the top right-hand corner of the home page.
+- Launch NoxPlayer and navigate to the top right-hand corner of the home page.

 - Configure the performance settings as you desire (setting CPU and RAM to higher values is the recommended configuration).

-- Enter desired value in the designated box for CPU.
+- Enter the desired value in the designated box for CPU.

 - Do the same for RAM.